-Provider training
+Provider Training

-Since January 2023, network providers are required to complete the Medi-Cal for Kids & Teens training every two years.
-This training, along with other resources, can be found on DHCS's Provider Information web page.
+Starting in January 2023, network providers will be required to complete the Medi-Cal for Kids & Teens training every two years.
+This training, along with other resources, can be found on Partnership's Provider Information web page.
+Providers can access the DHCS brochures and member rights letter materials on the DHCS website.
+Other resources to consider are DHCS's Member Information web page.